myersm0/ObservableCortex.jl/README.md

 # ObservableCortex
 This package aims to replicate much of the functionality of [Connectome Workbench](https://humanconnectome.org/software/connectome-workbench)'s GUI software `wb_view` for viewing 3d cortical surface meshes, but with the advantages of a programmatic interface and access to all of the [Makie.jl](https://docs.makie.org/stable/) and [Observables.jl](https://juliagizmos.github.io/Observables.jl/stable/) functions for interactive 3d plotting and animations in Julia.

-To do this, this package just manages a few things that make it easier for you (in the context of surface space fMRI) to take full advantage of Makie and Observables:
+To do this, this package just transparently manages a few things that make it easier for you (in the context of surface space fMRI) to take full advantage of Makie and Observables:
 - Convert your surface into a format required by Makie's `mesh` plotting function
 - Split your `color` vector (the colors to be plotted on the brain) into left and right hemispheres, if necessary
 - Pad the `color` vector to account for medial wall, if necessary, in order to match the underlying surface geometry